 The concentric circle growth model, or CCD model, was one of the first theoretical models of urban development.
 A sociologist named Ernest Burgess first developed this model in 1925.
 The urban development patterns in Chicago were the inspiration for the concentric circle growth model.

 Concentric circle growth starts with a central business district at the heart of the city.
 Everything grows up around this central hub of economic activity for the city.
 The concentric circle growth model is an application of bid-rent theory.
-Those who are able to pay the highest rents are located near the economic hub of the central business district.
+Those who can pay the highest rents are located near the economic hub of the central business district.
 Real estate prices are lower as you move away from the central business district, but then people also need to consider transportation time and costs to get to work in the central business district.
-Although widespread car ownership led to the development of business activity outside of the central business district, the basic idea of this model still holds true in large urban areas.
+Although widespread car ownership led to the development of business activity outside the central business district, the basic idea of this model still holds true in large urban areas.
 It is also important to note, however, that topography and geography can prohibit growth of the concentric circles in a given direction.
 For example, Chicago’s growth is limited to the east because of Lake Michigan.
 Mountains, oceans, and large rivers can also limit growth in a particular direction.

 The first zone in the concentric circle growth model is the city’s central business district.
 This is the area that is the center of economic activity in the city, and most people work in this zone.
 The land here has the highest value and earns the highest economic returns.
-Much of the development in this area is in the form of high-rise office buildings and skyscrapers necessary to meet the needs of a high population density.
+Much of the development in this area is in the form of high-rise office buildings and skyscrapers, necessary to meet the needs of a high population density.
 The availability of residential property in this zone is highly limited due to the exceptionally high cost of real estate.
 As a result, luxury apartments serve the wealthiest segment of the population.
 Another component of the central business district is its easy accessibility with highways and public transportation.

 The second zone is a transition zone where offices turn into factories.
-At least, this is traditionally where industrial activity took place right outside the major financial hub of the city center.
+At least, this is traditionally where industrial activity took place, right outside the major financial hub of the city center.
 The housing that developed in this area was low-cost tenement housing meant for factory workers.
 Today, this area still includes factories, industrial warehouses, and transportation hubs.
 Most of these areas, however, have been redeveloped into mixed-use properties that are part of urban revitalization projects.
 Redevelopment in these areas has created unique neighborhoods featuring a mix of commercial and residential real estate.
 Prices per square foot in this zone tend to be relatively high (though not compared to the central business district), so both residential and commercial spaces are small.

 The third zone is traditionally a residential area.
-It is considered to be a sort of inner suburban area that was traditionally an area for working class residents.
+It is considered to be a sort of inner suburban area that was traditionally an area for working-class residents.
 The homes were of decent quality, and many factory workers lived in this area.
 Those who lived in the transition zone desired to one day have enough money to move into this area.
-Today some of these areas have fallen into considerable disrepair and are subject to considerable amounts of crime and low property values.
+Today, some of these areas have fallen into considerable disrepair and are subject to considerable amounts of crime and low property values.
 On the other hand, many cities have invested money in renovating and redeveloping these neighborhoods into desirable and thriving communities for young urban professionals and their families.
 Areas that have successfully redeveloping neighborhoods in this zone are currently experiencing high growth in property values.
 The proximity to the central business district as well as entertainment venues are highly desirable to the younger population segment willing to trade more square footage for a shorter commute time.

 The fourth zone is another residential area occupied by white-collar workers.
 Homes in this area are considerably larger and newer developments.
 There are detached, single-family homes in the outer suburban zone.
 In addition, there are many amenities such as parks, shopping centers, and restaurants.
 Residents in this area are more likely to start small businesses.
 Schools in this zone also tend to be of significantly higher quality than those in zone three.
 This is another driving factor for higher property values and population growth.

 The fifth zone is the outermost zone and referred to as the commuter zone.
 Middle class and upper class families who desired even bigger home and more open space traditionally resided in these areas.
 The commuter zone also had the benefits of parks and shopping centers, but these areas tend to be more spread out than they are in the fourth zone.
 There is also a considerable amount of undeveloped land still available in this zone.
 Transportation access is key to residents in the commuter zone.
 The residents residing in this area need to be wealthy enough to afford the big house as well as the time and expense of commuting into the central business district every day.
-Since there is considerable cost associated with the commute, this zone tended to be reserved for wealthier families desiring a quiet life outside of the city.
+Since there is considerable cost associated with the commute, this zone tended to be reserved for wealthier families desiring a quiet life outside the city.